celery/celery/docs/getting-started/first-steps-with-celery.rst

 the output to a result backend if so wanted.
 But if you look closely at the back there's a lid revealing loads of sliders, dials and buttons: this is the configuration.

-The default configuration should be good enough for most uses, but there's many things to tweak so Celery works just the way you want it to.
+The default configuration should be good enough for most uses, but there are many things to tweak so Celery works just the way you want it to.
 Reading about the options available is a good idea to get familiar with what can be configured.
 You can read about the options in the